-Staff will assist eligible clients with completion of benefits application(s) as appropriate within (14) business days of the eligibility determination date.
+Staff will assist eligible PLWH with completion of benefits application(s) as appropriate within fourteen (14) business days of the eligibility determination date.

-Conduct a follow-up within 90 days of completed application to determine if additional and/or ongoing needs are present.
+Conduct a follow-up within ninety (90) days of completed application to determine if additional and/or ongoing needs are present.